magma/magma/lte/gateway/docker/s1ap/readme.md

 #### ssh to the s1aptester instance and attach to the s1aptester container to run tests

 ```
+# ssh from AGW to s1aptester instance
 ssh 192.168.60.141
 sudo docker attach s1aptester
 make integ_test TESTS=s1aptests/test_attach_detach.py
 ```
 #### You could also exec the test running command from the AGW instance
 ```
+# Run this from the AGW
 ssh 192.168.60.141 sudo docker exec -t s1aptester make integ_test TESTS=s1aptests/test_attach_detach.py
 ```